Short-term health insurance is also called temporary health insurance. It provides coverage during life transitions.

 Limitations of Short-Term Health Insurance

 - are not Affordable Care Act-compliant.
 They don’t don’t cover things like preventive care, immunizations, maternity care, allergies, etc.

 - do not cover pre-existing conditions.

 - are not guaranteed issue.
 You can be denied for health reasons.

 - are not guaranteed renewal.
 If you get sick, you may not be able to renew your coverage at the end of its term.

-- do not exempt you from the tax penalty under the Affordable Care Act.
+- do not exempt you from the tax penalty under the Affordable Care Act (this penalty went away in 2019).

 If you are currently uninsured and need temporary protection from an unexpected illness or injury, but cannot purchase permanent coverage at this time, we do recommend purchasing a short-term plan.